thewhitecircle/ctf_writeups/cyber_apocalypse_2025/ml/EnchantedWeights.md

 The clue from the title was to look into weights for the downloadable file:
 `eldorian_artifact.pth`

-The pth extension indicates we are working with a serialized PyTorch model so we could query it’s Keys:
+The `pth` extension indicates we are working with a serialized PyTorch model, so we could query its Keys:

 check_keys.py :